demisto/content-docs/docs/tutorials/tut-minemeld-migration.md

 ## AWS Feed Continued

-As you may have noticed when configuring the `AWS Feed` instance to pull indicators from `CLOUDFRONT`, there were additional sub-feeds that you could select.
+As you may have noticed when configuring the `AWS Feed` instance to pull indicators from `CLOUDFRONT`, there were additional services that you could select.
 So, if it were the case that your MineMeld configuration contained multiple nodes, as shown below, whose prototypes were prefixed with `aws`, there are two options for configuring these additional AWS feeds in Cortex XSOAR.
 ```
   allow-ip_aws_cloudfront:
     inputs: []